ZJTAN97/learning_react/README.md

 <br>
 <br>

-# Updating rendered element
+# :snowflake: Updating rendered element :snowflake:

 -   React elements are immutable, you cannot change its children or attributes.
 -   (nobody does this but...) the only way to update the UI is to create a new element and pass it to root.render, you can use the following example for learning purposes

 ```
 const root = ReactDOM.createRoot(